+We were going to spend the next four days in Paris.
 “Have you heard of Paris Syndrome?” my niece asked me over the phone.
-We were going to spend next four days in Paris.

 “No. What is it?”

 “I shall.”
-I said that but I was secretly hoping to see the Paris as I had seen in “Devil Wears Prada.”
-I wanted to see the dreamy wide boulevard where trees were lined with fairy lights, the one Anne Hawthaway walked in the last scene.
+I said that, but I was secretly hoping to see Paris as I had seen in ‘Devil Wears Prada.’
+I wanted to see the dreamy wide boulevard where trees were lined with fairy lights, the one Anne Hathaway walked in the last scene of ‘Devil Wears Prada.’

-We got off the cab, paid ten Euros and walked back to the train station to get to the metro.
-The metro map mounted on a wall of the station was in French.
-We couldn’t figure out where we were.
-The big yellow arrow saying ‘You are here’ was missing.
-Thankfully another tourist came, he was as clueless as us, but knew where we were on the map.
-We were at Gare du Nord, one of big terminal metro stations.
-Paris mainline network has six large terminus stations and is not one of the easy ones to figure out.
-Our hotel was just four kilometers away but we needed to change the train twice to get to Place Gharles de Gaulle.
+Thankfully another tourist came.
+He was as clueless as us but knew where we were on the map.
+We were at Gare du Nord, one of the big terminus metro stations.
+Paris mainline network has six large terminus stations and is not easy to figure out.
+Our hotel was just four kilometers away, but we needed to change the train twice to get to Place Charles de Gaulle.

-On the way to the hotel we spotted a pub at the street corner which was bustling with Thursday night crowd.
+We spotted a pub at the street corner on the way to the hotel, which was bustling with a Thursday night crowd.
 Great, this is where we can eat.
 We checked in, refreshed and came to the pub around ten pm.
 It didn’t have any spare seats.
 Many people were sitting on the wooden benches of the nearby fruit shop.
 The atmosphere was electric.
-People ware drinking fancy cocktails.
+People were drinking fancy cocktails.
 Some were even kissing the waiters.
 Great, we are at the right place.
 All we wanted was nice food.

 It was the worst.